 This is true for online fundraising copy as well.
 Don’t bury your value proposition deep in the copy.
 Get to it within the first paragraph or two if possible.

-Second: you’d want to be motivated to give, not pushed to give.
+You want to be inspired, not pressured to give.

 Almost everyone likes to shop for things they like.
 But no one likes to be sold to.